FeatureBaseDB/featurebase-examples/kafka-starter/README.md

 ```

 ## Install and Start FeatureBase
-We'll use a shortened version of the [welcome guide](https://docs.featurebase.com/) for FeatureBase.
-Refer to the longer version if needed.
+We'll use a shortened version of the [welcome guide](https://docs.featurebase.com/) for running FeatureBase.

-In your browser, head over to the [downloads](https://github.com/FeatureBaseDB/FeatureBase/releases) on our [Github repo](https://github.com/FeatureBaseDB/featurebase) and select the build needed for your particular architecture.
+In your browser, head over to the [downloads](https://github.com/FeatureBaseDB/FeatureBase/releases) on the [Github repo](https://github.com/FeatureBaseDB/featurebase) and select the builds needed for your particular architecture.
 The ARM versions are for newer Macs or devices like the Raspberry Pi.
 The AMD versions are for Intel architectures.

+**NOTE:**
+Be sure to download the corresponding IDK builds.
+They are used for ingesting data into the FeatureBase binary.

-Back in the terminal, you'll move the tarball into the current director:
+Back in the terminal, you'll move the tarball into the current directory:

 ```
 mv ~/Downloads/featurebase-*.tar.gz ./